THE CONCLUDING CHAPTER OF CRAWFORD

 If you have already read those books, then you have read this book, too.
 I would be surprised if any Crawford scholar or ardent Crawford fan found this book to be of any use whatsoever.

 The book’s title alone is absurd, “Ferocious Ambition.”
-Anyone who has ever researched Crawford, beyond reading the other highly sensationalized trash biographies on her life, would know how foolish this title is, and indicates little is to be expected from this book.
+Anyone who has ever researched Crawford, beyond reading the other highly sensationalized trash biographies on her life, would know how foolish the title, itself is, and is an indication of how little to expect from this book.

 The book’s description states it “focuses squarely on her achievement as an actress, and as a woman who mastered the studio system…” I disagree.
 This book does not focus on Crawford’s achievements as an actress or as a woman.
 In fact, it is the exact opposite.
 Dance focuses on the sensationalizing tidbit pieces of backstories that he repeats in his book from the other Crawford biographies.
 In many instances, he outright ignores Crawford’s work as an actress.
 Such is the case with Dance’s coverage of “What Ever Happened to Baby Jane?”
 Instead of an analysis of Crawford’s excellent work in this film, he spends time calling attention to mundane elements, such as the Keane painting that is seen in the background inside of the neighbor’s house, and his obvious love for the 2017 mini-series “Feud: Bette & Joan.”